-Windows 10 Keeps Going to Sleep Every Few Minutes?
+Windows 10 Keeps Going to Sleep every few minutes?
 Should we say sleep syndrome for Windows 10?
-Off lately many users have been experiencing the issue; Windows 10 keeps going to sleep mode every few minutes.
+Off lately many users have been experiencing the issue; Windows 10 keeps going to sleep mode frequently.
 Sleep mode is designed to save power consumption, which puts your monitor and the hard disk to rest while idle.
 It is a good utility specially for people who use laptops as their workstations.
 But this could be annoying if your Windows 10 computer goes to sleep every few minutes.

 Possible reasons may be due to a Windows 10 update.
 Or if you have recently upgraded your Windows 10 to a newer release.
 Updates can cause conflicts or restore the system settings to default or factory settings.
 If this is the case, it can be easily changed by increasing the idle time until your Windows 10 goes to sleep.

 Chances are, even if your settings shows longer idle time, yet your windows 10 goes to sleep mode.
 It’s a widely reported problem and many laptop users have been annoyed by this sleep time issue.
 But don’t get confused with the Sleep and Screen settings.
 Your screen may go off after a few minutes but your system may be fully active.
 At times, just by toggling the screen saver may even solve the issue.

 But when a computer enters sleep mode, it temporarily shuts operations on the hard disk and display.
 Leaving unattended for a few minutes makes the PC freeze.
 Forcing for a hard reset could be the way to bring back the system, thereby resulting in data loss.
 All your unsaved data is gone forever.
 Read below to apply the possible fixes for the issue.

 How to Stop Windows 10 from Going into Sleep